aleksdags/lets-play/docs/TryHackMe/Slingshot.md

 ![](../screenshots/Slingshot/Slingshot_012.png)

-Ans: /etc/phpmyadmin/config-db.php
+Answer: /etc/phpmyadmin/config-db.php

 What **directory** did the attacker use to access the database manager?

-Ans: /phpmyadmin
+Answer: /phpmyadmin

 What was the name of the database that the attacker **exported**?

-Ans: customer_credit_cards
+Answer: customer_credit_cards

 What flag does the attacker **insert** into the database?